grayasm/git-main/tutorial/herbert_schildt_csharp/17_runtime_type_reflection_attributes/README.txt

     among others.
 Attributes can be interrogated at runtime, and the attribute information obtained.
 Attributes use both runtime type identification and reflection.

+    Attributes

+    C# allows you to add declarative information to a program in the form of an attribute.
+An attribute defines additional information (metadata) that is associated with a class, structure, method, and so on.
+    For example, you might define an attribute that determines the type of button that a class will display.
+Attributes are specified between square brackets, preceding the item to which they apply.
+Thus, an attribute is not a member of a class.
+Rather, an attribute specifies supplemental information that is attached to an item.